-Fresh paneer cheese is readily available year-round in grocery stores and dairy booths in India, Bangladesh and Pakistan.
-Soft, semi-firm, creamed (malai paneer-equivalent to creamed cottage cheese), diced or in blocks, tinned or vacuum packed, ready to use peneer cheese can be easily available depending on your meal plan.
+Fresh paneer cheese is readily available year-round in grocery stores and dairy booths in India, Bangladesh, and Pakistan.
+Soft, semi-firm, creamed (malai paneer-equivalent to creamed cottage cheese), diced or in blocks, tinned or vacuum packed, ready to use paneer cheese can be easily available depending on your meal plan.

 Buy paneer having smooth, uniform texture and softness from reputed manufacturers.
-It should have a milky-white color, and pleasant smell and appealing taste.Avoid with excess moisture or water dipping.
-Do not buy loose product from retail shops as it might be contaminated with foreign matter/particles and adulterants and off-flavored.
+It should have a milky-white color, and pleasant smell, and an appealing taste.Avoid excess moisture or water dipping.
+Do not buy a loose product from retail shops as it might be contaminated with foreign matter/particles and adulterants and off-flavored.

-Similar to other soft and non-aged dairy products, paneer is highly perishable because of high moisture contents.
-Store inside the home refrigerator 2-3 days below 80 degree F. In a way similar to cottage cheese, if you prepare ay home, make small batches frequently and store well in the fridge for up to a week.
+Similar to other soft and non-aged dairy products, paneer is highly perishable because of its high moisture contents.
+Store inside the home refrigerator 2-3 days below 80 degrees F. In a way similar to cottage cheese, if you prepare at home, make small batches frequently and store well in the fridge for up to a week.

-In the deep freezer, paneer stays well for couple of months.
+In the deep freezer, paneer stays well for a couple of months.

 Skewed paneer cubes roasted in traditional oven (paneer tandoor tikki) is a popular snack in Punjab provinces of India and Pakistan.

 Paneer cheese stuffed bread with yogurt and pickle is another traditional North Indian and Pakistan breakfast dish.

 Paneer cubes mixed in cashew, herbs paste -butter-paneer masala is a delicious curry dish served with oven or unleavened breads is popular dish in Northern India.